pogo61/Trello-API-Hook/README.md

 Then a VS was created by using the RAML as the definition source.
 Then the /helloworld Operation in the VS was mapped to the GET /members_my_boards operation in the Trello_API_Hook PS.

-Go to the TRello_API_Helloworld VS -> Operations Tab -> GET /hellowworld operation -> Process tab you'll see this image:
+Go to the Trello_API_Helloworld VS -> Operations Tab -> GET /hellowworld operation -> Process tab you'll see this image:
 ![Helloworld process]
 (https://github.com/pogo61/Trello-API-Hook/blob/master/Hello%20World.png)